abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 Yesterday at tea time, we were talking about *sampajañña*, clear comprehension, which is a quality we can reflect on in our daily practice.
-When the Buddha speaks about mindfulness—*sati*—he rarely treats mindfulness as an isolated quality.
-It's usually in conjunction with some other quality—particularly, clear comprehension, *sati-sampajañña*.
+When the Buddha speaks about mindfulness---*sati*---he rarely treats mindfulness as an isolated quality.
+It's usually in conjunction with some other quality---particularly, clear comprehension, *sati-sampajañña*.
 Without clear comprehension, our mindfulness tends to be rather narrowly focused.
 We can forget that the Buddha is encouraging us to have a broadness of attention and awareness and a reflective